 Where tank trailers or rigid tankers that have been used to carry petrol or ethanol without having been purged or flushed (eg by a number of diesel loads) are to be inspected by the Mobile Inspection Service, then in accordance with the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR), a suitable documented risk assessment must have been carried out, measures to reduce and/or control the release of flammable vapour must have been considered and implemented accordingly and a Hazardous Area Drawing must have been produced by someone competent to do so.
 (The Energy Institute: Design, construction and operation of workshops for petroleum road tanker maintenance provides an example of a Hazardous Drawing Area.)
+Consideration should also be given to the HSG 176 (2nd Edition 2015) - Storage of Flammable Liquids in Tanks document, which provides a variation on the hazardous zonal areas.
 Mobile Inspection Services must be able to demonstrate that electrical equipment (assets) installed in the area covered by the Hazardous Area Drawing are suitable for use within the zone(s) identified, by way of an asset list with management action (eg periodic inspection) applicable to each asset.
 All documents must be current.